weakphish/dotfiles/README.md

 My dots.
 Run `link-mac.sh` to symlink the configuration to your system.

-**Current editor**: Formerly Neovim, currently Helix.
+**Current editor**: Formerly Neovim, currently Doom Emacs with some dabbling in Helix

 **Shell:** Zsh.
-See .zshrc - it's just stock oh-my-zsh with the prompt switched to Bira.
+See .zshrc - it's just stock oh-my-zsh with the prompt switched to Powerlevel10k.

 **Terminal:** iTerm2, see `itermcolors` for the colorschemes I like.